seespace/inair-documentation/Getting Started/Build your first app/1_Creating_An_InAir_Project.md

   - Make sure **Create activity** is the only enabled checkbox.
       Click **Next**
 3. Browse and select **InAiR Blank App Template** and Click **Next**
+4. On this screen, you are allowed to name your classes.
+For this demo, change the Class Prefix to "Test".
-4. Leave all the details for the activity in their default state and click **Finish**.
+5. Leave all the other details as suggested by the template and click **Finish**.

 Your InAir project is now a basic "Hello World" app that contains some default files.
 To run the app, continue to the next lesson.
 >**Note:** For additional help using Android Studio, read [Tips and Tricks](http://developer.android.com/sdk/installing/studio-tips.html).